Introduction

 A public consultation found that verifying the reliability of a product’s environmental claims was the biggest obstacle to improved consumer participation in the green transition.
 Consumers often face sustainability labels and tools for communication that are unclear, lack transparency, or are not credible sources of information.
 And as Didier Reynders, European Commissioner for Justice, stated: “If we do not start consuming more sustainably, we will not achieve our European Green Deal goals - it is as simple as that. … To become the real actors of the green transition, consumers must have a right to information to make sustainable choices.
 They must also be protected against unfair commercial practices which abuse their interest in buying green.”

-The updates were set out by the European Commission in a Proposal to amend two key consumer protection directives: the Unfair Commercial Practices Directive (UCPD) and the Consumer Rights Directive (CRD) (together, the Directives).
-The Proposal also aligns with the EU’s Green Claims initiative, which aims to create standardized guidelines for the substantiation of green claims - for example, by using Product and Organisation Environmental Footprint methods.
+The updates were set out by the European Commission in a series of Proposals.
+The first would amend two key consumer protection directives: the Unfair Commercial Practices Directive (UCPD) and the Consumer Rights Directive (CRD) (together, the Directives).
+This Proposal also aligns with the EU’s Green Claims initiative, which aims to create standardized guidelines for the substantiation of green claims - for example, by using Product and Organisation Environmental Footprint methods.

-From a consumer perspective, the Proposal promotes a more circular economy by allowing products to be evaluated and selected based on sustainability.
+From a consumer perspective, these changes promote a more circular economy by allowing products to be evaluated and selected based on sustainability.
 This is accomplished through two main objectives:

 1. By updating consumer rights and targeting ‘greenwashing.’